berry-audio/berryaudio/README.md

 - NVME & PCle (not tested but should work)

-### Networking & Power
+### Networking

-- Scan and manage Bluetooth devices over D-Bus
+- Scan and manage Bluetooth devices via D-Bus
+- Discover and manage Wi-Fi networks
+- Enables Wi-Fi hotspot if no wireless network connected
+- Manage Ethernet connection
+- Configure IP settings (manual/static or DHCP)

+### Power

 - View CPU, memory, and internal storage usage stats
 - Shutdown, Reboot, and Standby options available from the interface
 - Standby screen displays local date and time